AdaCore/spark2014/lrm/source/subprograms.rst

 .. centered:: *Checked by Proof*

 #.
-Verification conditions are generated from the program text.
+Verification conditions are generated from the program text to
-#.
-The verification conditions have to be proven to be True to
-   formally demonstrate that the implementation of the body of the subprogram satisfies the post condition provided the precondition is True and the subprogram completes without exceptions.
+   demonstrate that the implementation of the body of the subprogram satisfies the post condition provided the precondition is True and the subprogram completes normally.

 .. todo:: Think about Pre'Class and Post'Class.
 Target: D2.

 Subprogram Contracts
 ~~~~~~~~~~~~~~~~~~~~

-Subprogram contracts may be more rigorous in |SPARK| than in Ada.
-Extra legality rules are applied to formal subprogram parameters and
-further restrictions may be applied to their use.
+|SPARK| provides extra aspects, the Global, Param and Dependency
+aspects to strengthen a subprogram declaration so that constructive,
+modular program analysis may be performed.
+With the extra aspects the
+body of a subprogram does not have to be imlemented in order for
+analysis and proof of callers of the subprogram.

+A Contract Cases aspect is also provided which provides a convinient
+way of specifying formally the required functionality of a subprogram.

 Extra aspects are provided in |SPARK|, ``Global``, ``Param``,
 ``Dependency`` and ``Contract_Cases`` in addition to the Ada ``Pre``
 and ``Post``.
 The extra aspects facilitate an extended specification
 and a potentially more concise form of pre and postcondition.

-.. note:: RCC.
-Do we imply or require any specific order on the
-   new aspects here?
-I don't think Ada2012 even allows for that at all?
-   In S95, the natural order is always enforced - global, derives, pre, post -
-   this also simplifies implemenation, since there's a sort-of implied
-   declaration-before-use ordering here.
-Can we/should we impose
-   ordering on Global, Depends, Pre and Post in S14?
-Target D1/CDR.
-Assign: ???
+|SPARK| requires that some of the extra aspects are ordered within the
+``aspect_specification`` of a subprogram.

+.. centered:: **Legality Rules**

+#.
+The Param, Global and dependency aspects are all individually
+   optional but, if present, must be the first entries in a subprogram
+   ``aspect_specification`` in the order Param aspect, Global Aspect
+   and Dependency Aspect.

 Contract Cases
 ~~~~~~~~~~~~~~